Many crave mac and cheese, others their grandfather's pot pie, and others still their mother’s tortilla soup.

 There you have it.
 Try you hand at making this, one of our most popular recipes on the whole site.
 Made with sweet potatoes and topped with a balsamic reduction and brown butter sauce, it's sure to become your go-to fall pasta recipe.

 Want to remember this recipe for a future dinner party?
 Go ahead and save it to your Pinterest board so you can access it later!

 plus more to taste

 quartered and thinly sliced

-For the gnocchi: Heat an oven to 425°F and arrange a rack in the middle.
-Drizzle potatoes with olive oil, season with a few good pinches of salt and a few cranks of pepper, place on a rimmed baking sheet, cut-side down, and roast until fork tender, about 30 minutes.
+Bake The Potatoes: Heat an oven to 425°F and arrange a rack in the middle.
+Drizzle both the Russet and sweet potatoes with olive oil and season with a few good pinches of salt and a few cranks of pepper.

 Gnocchi can be made formed up to 1 month ahead - stored frozen in an airtight container.

 Cook The Sweet Potato Gnocchi: Bring a large pot of heavily salted water to a slow boil over medium-high heat.
 Working in batches, simmer gnocchi until they float, then cook an additional 30 (if fresh) to 60 seconds (if frozen).

 Using a slotted spoon, transfer gnocchi to a clean rimmed baking sheet—reserve 2/3 cups of the pasta cooking water and drain the remaining water.